Nankai Broadcasting: History

 Nanhai Broadcasting introduced a new logo in 2003, for its 50th anniversary.
 On October 1, 2006, Nankai Broadcasting began to broadcast digital TV signals, and stopped broadcasting analog TV signals on July 24, 2011.
 At the same time that digital TV began to be broadcast, Nankai Broadcasting decided to move its headquarters to Honmachi Kaikan and build an iron tower on the roof of Honmachi Kaikan.
 On August 1, 2006, Nankai Broadcasting Headquarters moved into Honmachi Kaikan.
 On December 1, 2014, an FM relay station, Fnam, launches.
 As of 2017, Nankai Broadcasting has won the triple crown in household viewing ratings for nine consecutive years.
 In 2022, Nankai Broadcasting also won the triple crown in individual and family ratings, and the personal ratings in 2022 for three years in a row.

 The local SVOD platform Nankai On Demand launched on March 13, 2023.
 The service consists of in-house productions and aims to increase its content to include more original programming, videos and live sports.

 AM to FM Transition in Ehime

-The Ministry of Communications announced in 2021 that 44 out of 47 AM radio stations in Japan will participate in the transition from AM to FM broadcasting to reduce costs in operating AM & FM stations, and improve business performance and efficiency.
+The MIC announced in 2021 that 44 out of 47 AM radio stations in Japan will participate in the transition from AM to FM broadcasting to reduce costs in operating AM & FM stations, and improve business performance and efficiency.
 Nankai Broadcasting, whose Fnam Wide FM service has been serving all of Ehime since 2014, has begun the suspension of AM broadcasting in areas like Niihama and Uwajima from April 1, 2024 to September 30, 2026.
 On December 1, 2025, the next phase continues with the main radio hub in Matsuyama (which will be gradually reduced in terms of operating power), and the Ozu, and Misano (Ainan) relays will be suspending AM operations.
 RNB Fnam is currently broadcasting in Matsuyama and Niihama at 91.7MHz, and 91.2MHz in Yawatahama, and other areas.
+After 72 years of AM broadcasting in the prefecture, Nankai Broadcasting ceased all programming on its 1116kHz frequency all across Ehime on February 10, 2026, urging listeners to switch to the FNam Wide FM service on the 91.7MHz and 91.2MHz frequencies respectively, and also on the internet streaming platform, Radiko.